Factory Accident Solicitors — Scotland

 Watermans will do everything we can to ensure your case is successful, particularly if it involves your employer’s negligence in their duty of care.
 However, your factory accident claim will progress more quickly with the availability of all the evidence that this duty of care was neglected.

 Unfortunately, you are unlikely to make a successful claim if you were the one at fault.
-If your employer is proven to be negligent, like with poorly maintained equipment, you stand a much greater chance of winning the case.
+If your employer is proven to be negligent, like with poorly maintained or faulty equipment, you stand a much greater chance of winning the case.
 However, there are some cases in which you may share responsibility for an accident.
 If you were only partly at fault for the accident that occurred, you can still claim compensation.

 Note that the amount may be lowered to reflect your responsibility.

-Call us on 0131 555 7055 and we’ll connect you with one of our experienced factory accident solicitors.
+At Watermans, we believe everyone deserves access to justice.
+Call us on 0131 555 7055, and we’ll connect you with one of our experienced factory accident solicitors.
+It should be that simple.

 Get in touch with us